-This document contains instructions on how to obtain, install and configure the Cisco AnyConnect VPN Client version 3.x on Windows PCs.
+This document contains instructions on how to obtain, install and configure the Cisco AnyConnect VPN Client on Windows PCs.

 Use of the VPN client software is restricted to users of the IT Services Remote Access Service only — see the web page Usage Terms for Software Agreements for details.